 The most common type of non-hosted phone system uses a PBX or Private Branch Exchange.
 A PBX system provides digital calls on a larger grid than a hosted system.
-This type of system allows you to connect to internal devices through an extension number.
+This system allows you to connect to internal devices through an extension number.

 Almost all businesses with a non-hosted system utilize a PBX system.